High heel policy: Israel

 In 2015, the Israeli airline El Al introduced a requirement that female flight attendants wear high heels until passengers had been seated.
 The airline's workers' union stated that the requirement would endanger the health and safety of the flight attendants and instructed its members to ignore the rule.
 Later that year the requirement was removed.

-Philippines
+The Philippines

-Also in 2017, the Philippines forbade companies from mandating that female employees wear high heels at work.
+In 2017, the Philippines forbade companies from mandating that female employees wear high heels at work.

 Japan

 In 2019, a petition against mandatory high heels was started in Japan with the hashtag #KuToo, blending the #MeToo movement with the Japanese words for shoes (kutsu) and pain (kutsuu).
 The Japanese Minister of Labor has stated that it is acceptable for companies and others to require women to wear high heels as long as it is necessary and appropriate for the job, with reference to socially accepted norms.